 What Are the Pros of Using a Fidelity Youth Account?

 There are some benefits of using a Fidelity Youth Account.
 The first is that it is probably a more effective teaching instrument than a UTMA.
 The kid is going to learn better how to invest if they can and have to do everything themselves.
 They will feel more trusted and more in control of their own money.
-It will probably also allow them to earn more on their savings than they will get at a local bank or credit union.
+It will probably also allow them to earn more on their savings than they would at a local bank or credit union.

 What Are the Cons of Using a Fidelity Youth Account?